Bitcoin-ABC/bitcoin-abc/doc/standards/xec-alias.md

 Phase 1

--   Fully customizable aliases between 1 and 21 characters
+-   Fully customizable aliases between 1 and 21 bytes
 -   Aliases are permanently tied to their registering address

 Phase 2